cwbaker/forge/docs/more-details/commands.md

 - TOC
 {:toc}

-Commands are the high-level steps taken in a build, e.g. build, clean, or install.
-They are implemented as global functions within Lua and should be defined once the build script has finished executing in order to be successfully used.
+Commands are the high-level steps taken in a build, e.g. build, clean, install etc.  They are implemented as global functions within Lua defined once the build script has finished executing.

-Pass commands to carry out on the command line when invoking `forge`.
-These commands are called as global functions with no arguments.
-Pass arguments, if needed, by setting variables on the command line to have that value assigned to a global of the same name.
-Order is important so that variables must be set before commands that use them.
+Run commands by passing them on the command line when invoking `forge`.
+The commands functions are called with no arguments.
+Pass parameters by setting variables on the command line, these variables are set as global variables within Lua that the command function can then access.
+Order of commands and variables on the command line is important, variables must be set on the command line before any commands that use them.

+A command function is expected to return the number of errors that occured during the command or nothing at all.

 ## Build Command